carmineconversano/woocommerce-rest-api-js-lib/README.md

-# WooCommerce REST API - JavaScript Library
+# WooCommerce REST API - JavaScript Library (FORK)

+This is a fork of the [original WooCommerce library](https://github.com/woocommerce/woocommerce-rest-api-js-lib) with updated dependencies and fixed bugs.

 New JavaScript library for WooCommerce REST API, supports CommonJS (CJS) and Embedded System Module (ESM).